-Stage 1: Observe, ask questions and plan
+Stage 1: Observing, questioning and planning

 Begin by looking at an issue or location and compile a set of related inquiry questions that you would like to answer.
 Plan what information you will need and how you will collect it.